SiddhantTandon/DRLND/project3_collab_competition/Report.md

 ![DDPG Algorithm](./images/algorithm.jpg)

-DDPG is using both value function (Critic network) & policy approximation (Actor network) because using only one kind of approximation we get:
+DDPG is using both value function (Critic network) & policy approximation (Actor network) because using only one kind of approximation gives:

 - policy based methods - have high variance
 - value function methods - have high bias